munjed80/recipebank/README.md

-# RecipeBank – Global Recipe Library with AI Assistant
+# ChefSense – Global Recipe Library with AI Assistant

-RecipeBank is a free, static, global recipe platform.
+ChefSense is a free, static, global recipe platform.
 The project has two main parts:

 1. A **country-based recipe browser** where users can explore dishes from many countries.